carbonplan/research/articles/offset-project-fire/index.md

-import FigureCaption from '../../components/figure-caption' import Inline from '../../components/inline' import SectionBreak from '../../components/section-break' import FireMap from './components/fire-map' import RiskScenarios from './components/risk-scenarios'
+import FigureCaption from '../../components/figure-caption' import Inline from '../../components/inline' import SectionBreak from '../../components/section-break' import Endnote from '../../components/endnote' import Closing from '../../components/closing' import FireMap from './components/fire-map' import RiskScenarios from './components/risk-scenarios'